Kimberly Clapp M.S. M.A. C.R.C. M.F.T.

 What is Mindfulness-Informed EMDR?

 Incorporating meditation, guided imagery, somatic body experience and mindfulness practices into the EMDR protocol.
-As a trained EMDR therapist I help clients focus on what is happening in the moment.
+As an EMDR Certified Therapist, I help clients focus on what is happening in the moment.
 Focusing on the individual needs of each client I value flexibility, pacing, empathy, and safety.

 One of the goals of EMDR is, through using a standard set of protocols, to reprocess traumatic events replacing negative beliefs attached to the event with positive beliefs as identified by the client.